 A Bear Trap is a false bearish signal within a bullish trending market.
-This movement confuses investors into believing that the market is undergoing a trend reversal and is entering a bearish phase (i.e. a downtrending market phase).
-In order to minimise their losses, investors are led to exit the market immediately.
+Basically, this price drop leads investors to believe that the market is undergoing a reversal from bullish to bearish (a bearish trend phase).
+Investors, in order to minimise their losses, are led to exit the market immediately, selling their assets.

 However, after a brief descent, the market continues in a bullish trend, causing investors to miss out on potential gains.

 The term Bear Trap owes its name to the Bear Market, a market phase characterised by a generally negative trend.

 The Bear Trap is a trap in all financial markets, including cryptocurrencies and traditional instruments, and is not to be confused with the Bull Trap, a bullish trap in a bearish trending market.

 It is not possible to accurately predict market movements, but in general there are some recurring causes that can generate a Bear Trap.